tdongsi/tdongsi.github.io/source/_posts/2015-11-23-programming-hive-hive-cli.markdown

 -rw-r--r--   1 cloudera cloudera         31 2015-01-15 18:04 input/wordcount.txt
 ```

 * To run the bash shell commands from within Hive CLI, prefix `!` before the bash commands and terminate the line with a semicolon (;).
-Note that interact commands, shell pipes `|`, and file globs `*` will not work.
-For example:
+Note that interactive commands, shell pipes `|`, and file globs `*` will not work.
+Example:

 ```
 hive> !pwd;